marcpickett1/marcpickett1.github.io/meaning.md

 always on the edge: that they always feel like if they do just this next goal, they'll be happy.
 When they do accomplish the next goal, they get some reward, but not permanent happiness.
-We don't want our rabbits ever to be content because content rabbits don't reproduce.
+We don't want our rabbits ever to be content because content rabbits don't reproduce as much as those that are constantly striving.
 So our rabbits will never actually attain fulfillment.
 To do so would mean that the rabbits stop striving for more and stop reproducing.
 On the other hand, the rabbits' reward structure should be such that they don't give up either, because that would mean an end of reproduction too.

-***

 If I were designing people to reproduce (or gain power or help their offspring to reproduce), I'd also structure their reward system such that they're always trying to attain something.